iamgauravsatija/web-ui-developer-puzzle/CODE_REVIEW.md

 ## Manual Accessibility Checklist

 - Able to navigate with help of only keyboard. ✅
-- Turned off images and still things made sense. ✅
+- Turned off images and still content was understandable. ✅
-- Dark theme.
 - Color of Nav bar `(#fc4081)` is not same as T-Mobile's logo color `(#e20474)`.